ben-yeung/stock-Xtension/README.md

 # stock-Xtension

 A Chrome extension that displays StockX resell details on a given shoe's product page.
 View a shoe's highest bid, lowest ask, and last sale with size information.
 These details can also be filtered by a valid shoe size as found on StockX.

-Prices displayed are before StockX processing fees/shipping.
+Prices displayed are before StockX processing/shipping fees.

 This extension is not affiliated or in any way officially connected to StockX.

 Built on Manifest V3

+Overall an awesome project that allowed me to learn more on how the frontend and backend communicate, and the foundations of building a Chrome Extension on Manifest V3.

 ## 🖥️ Supported Sites
 - [x] Nike + SNKRS